Entering a Dojo is a celebration.

 The so-called Ki-exercises are important parts of learning Kiaikido - also known as Shin Shin Toitsu Aikido (aikido based on unification of mind and body).
 Sensei Koichi Tohei, the founder of Kiaikido created the Ki-exercises, and Doshu Kenjiro Yoshigasaki developed them further.
 Using these exercises is the base of our practice.
 With them we can maintain our attention continuously, and have a deeper understanding about ourselves throughout our movements and posture.

 The average practicing time is one and a half hour.
 At the beginning and end of lessons we greet each other in seiza (the traditional Japanese kneeling sit).

 After greeting we continue with breathing exercises and prepare ourselves with kenkotaiso (gymnastic exercises) and aikitaiso (technical warm-up) for the technical practice.

 Usually in the main part of the training we learn unarmed and armed techniques in the form of hitoriwaza, kumiwaza and tsuzukiwaza.

 - Kumiwaza - practicing a technique with partner

 - Tsuzikiwaza - practicing a group of techniques with partner(s), in harmony

 We ask a companion to practice with us and we try to practice with everybody in the Dojo.

-In the last part of the training we practice kenkodo (the health caring part of aikido) through breathing exercises, meditation, cleaning exercises and kiatsu (massage).
+In the last part of the training we practice kenkodo (the health caring part of aikido) through breathing exercises, meditation, cleaning exercises and teateho or sotaiho (massage types).

-After the training we don’t change, we remain aikidokas.
+After the training we don’t change ourselves, we remain aikidokas.
 We try to thrive this special feeling in our everyday life.